ddubson/dotnet-cookbook/content/writing-an-api/recipe-http-client.md

 tags: ['http', 'recipe']
 ---

-> This recipe is only if you are using JetBrains product as your IDE
+> This recipe is only if you are using a JetBrains product as your IDE

 When just starting out writing an API, you might write a little of the API code and test that the API works by placing a request via Postman or Insomnia HTTP